 Note: If you have already deployed this solution, click here to view your deployment.

-If we had a crystal ball, we would only loan money to someone we knew would pay us back.
-A lending institution can make use of predictive analytics to reduce number of loans they offer to those borrowers most likely to default, increasing the profitablity of their loan portfolio.
-This solution uses simulated data for a small personal loan financial institution, building a model to help detect whether the borrower will default on a loan.
+If we had a crystal ball, we would only lend money to someone who we knew would pay us back.
+A lending institution can make use of predictive analytics to reduce the number of loans they offer to those borrowers most likely to default, thereby increasing the profitability of their loan portfolio.
+This solution uses simulated data for a small personal loan financial institution, building a model to help predict whether a borrower will default on a loan.

 The business user uses the predicted scores to help determine whether or not to grant a loan.
-He fine tunes his prediction by using the PowerBI Dashboard to see the number of loans and the total dollar amount saved under different scenarios.
+They fine-tune their prediction by using the PowerBI Dashboard to see the number of loans and the total cost saved under different scenarios.
 The dashboard includes a filter based on percentiles of the predicted scores.
-When all the values are selected, he views all the loans in the testing sample, and can inspect information about how many of them defaulted.
-Then by checking just the top percentile (100), he drills down to information about loans with a predicted score in the top 1%.
-Checking multiple continuous boxes allows him to find a cutoff point he is comfortable with to use as a future loan acceptance criteria.
+When all the values are selected, they view all the loans in the testing sample, and can inspect information about how many of them defaulted.
+Then, by checking just the top percentile (100), they drill down to information about loans with a predicted score in the top 1%.
+Checking multiple continuous boxes allows them to find a cut-off point they are comfortable with to use as a future loan acceptance criterion.